-26The diet diversity results are broadly consistent when using only the December 2010 or the May 2011 data, suggesting that these results hold in the short and longer-term (Table A3), although there are some changes to statistical significance of the household diet diversity score (HDDS) when only December data are used or baseline controls are added.
+26The diet diversity results are broadly consistent when using only the December 2010 or the May 2011 data, suggesting that these results hold in the short and longer-term (Table A3).
 While overall diet diversity is higher in December 2010, it drops in May 2011, consistent with the hungry period.
 Yet the impact of the m-transfer mechanism on the diet diversity is stronger in May 2011, six months after the end of the program.

-27While Zap households were more likely to purchase meat (Table 4), this did not translate into a higher likelihood of meat consumption (Table 5).
+27While Zap households were more likely to purchase meat (Table 3), this did not translate into a higher likelihood of meat consumption (Table 4).
 This could be partially due to the different reference periods for the outcome measures.
-Table 4 asked households how they used the cash transfer (the last transfer was in October 2010), whereas Table 5 asked about household consumption in the past 24 hours (which occurred in December 2010).
+Table 3 asked households how they used the cash transfer (the last transfer was in October 2010), whereas Table 4 asked about household consumption in the past 24 hours (which occurred in December 2010).
 While grains, oils and beans are storable, meat is perishable unless dried.
 Thus, we would not necessarily expect to see an increase in meat consumption two months' after the last cash transfer.

-per day, children in Zap households ate an additional 1/3 of a meal as compared with those in the Mobile and Cash groups, with a statistically significant difference at the 5 percent level.28 Similarly, children in Zap households had diet diversity scores that were 12-14 percent higher as compared with those in the Mobile and Cash groups, although this was only statistically significant for one pairwise comparison.
+Mobile and Cash groups, with a statistically significant difference at the 5 percent level.28 Similarly, children in Zap households had diet diversity scores that were 12-14 percent higher as compared with those in the Mobile and Cash groups, although this was only statistically significant for one pairwise comparison.
 Yet these improvements did not translate into changes in nutritional status, as measured by weight-for-height z-scores.
 This could be partially due to the imprecision of the estimates, as nutritional data were only collected for a subset of villages.
 In addition, improved child nutritional status is only positively correlated with diet diversity when diet diversity is greater than three food groups, which is not the case in our context (Labadarios et al 2011).

-While we would not necessarily expect asset accumulation as a result of the cash transfer program, we test for impacts on household asset ownership to verify that other household members were not reducing their contribution to household public or private goods (Table 5, Panel C).
+While we would not necessarily expect asset accumulation as a result of the cash transfer program, we test for impacts on household asset ownership to verify that other household members were not reducing their contribution to household public or private goods (Table 4, Panel C).
 Excluding mobile phones, Zap households owned .12-.31 more asset categories as compared with those in the Cash and Mobile group, respectively, although only the latter pairwise comparison is statistically significant at conventional levels.
 The Zap transfer mechanism did not have a strong impact upon households' durable (carts, plows, bikes and motos) or non-durable asset ownership (flashlights, petrol lamps and radios), although non-durable asset ownership was higher in Zap households as compared with Mobile households.
 Overall, these results suggest that household members were not reducing their contribution of public or private goods to the household as a result of the cash transfer.
 These results are consistent when using an ANCOVA specification or using data from the December or May rounds (Table A3).